- Business Feng Shui

 a.
 Surname in “Chinese Character”

 b.
-Solar (English) calendar of child’s birthdate & time (No need to adjust to local time for those born outside Singapore)
+Solar (English) calendar of child’s birth date & time (No need to adjust to Singapore local time)

 g.
 Mobile number

-Fee: $268 Please do not make payment if your request is immediate.
+Please do not make the payment if your request is immediate.
 Quality work takes time.
-After payment email (a) to (f) details to firstname.lastname@example.org
+After payment email (a) to (g) details to firstname.lastname@example.org

-*The list of Chinese characters provided WILL NOT take into account of “personal emotional preferences” of certain characters.
-The report is written in English with some chinese explanation.
+*The list of Chinese characters provided WILL NOT take into account of “personal emotional preferences” for certain characters.
+The report is written in English with some Chinese explanation.